emaballarin/qwop-gym-leaner/README.md

 - the OS may put some pretty rough restrictions on the web browser's rendering as soon as it's put in the background (on OS X at least).
-Ideally, the browser should run in a headless mode, but I couldn't find a headless browser that can support WebGL.
+Ideally, the browser should run in a headless mode, but experimentation with headless, WebGL-capable web browsers (e.g. [Chrome](https://developer.chrome.com/blog/supercharge-web-ai-testing)) has been unsucessful so far.